 |Top 10 Iran's attractive desert eco-camps|

-Start your desert from Isfahan, hire your vehicle to Toudeshk for a night and a morning in the shifting sands of the Varzaneh Desert.
+Start your desert from Isfahan, and hire your vehicle to Toudeshk for a night and a morning in the shifting sands of the Varzaneh Desert.
 Continue your way to the Tabas area and enjoy the mesmerizing beauties of Khor and Biyabank or Choopanan desert village.
 Yazd, the bride of the desert, with a belt of rippling sand dunes is a popular spot to watch the sunset across the desert landscape.
 Stay at Zeyn ol Din Carevanseray, where can make your dreams come true.
 As the colors of the pink-hued mountains beyond intensify with the last of the sun's rays, the shadows of the dunes are thrown into sharp relief, making for the perfect photo opportunity.